 the two pillars that hold up my work are magic and movement. for me painting is a world with its own laws and logic that can be ruled by universal principles.

-my approch to painting is without restraint. i use color, shape and gesture to express human identity with the absence of figures.
+my approach to painting is without restraint. i use color, shape and gesture to express human identity with the absence of figures.

 my paintings are products of imagination and invention combined with remembered images and stories, spiced with a perverse comedy. each painting is painted inspirationally as much as possible before it becomes invention.